 - Mulch around the plants for weed control and soil insulation in winter.

 - As the plants grow, draw the soil up around the stems to support them.

-‘Dwarf Siberian’ is another very winter-hardy kale and originates in Russia.
+‘Dwarf Siberian’, which has very frilly leaves, is another very winter-hardy kale, originating in Russia.
 It is recommended for very cold areas.
-The leaves are very frilly.

 ‘Tronchuda’ is a loose-leafed variety that is associated with the Portuguese dish Caldo Verde.
 The flavour is robust and it produces an abundance of leaves that are harvested like spinach.